coderhs/chitraguptan/README.md

 ```

 Now this variable will be set as `chitraguptan:week_rssi` in your redis database and also
 stored in your database inside the table: chitraguptan_variables.
-The table has 3 fields:
-id, key, value  - (int 32, varchar, jsonb)
+The table has 3 fields namely, id, key and value (int 32, varchar and jsonb).

 ## Current ADMIN UI